francotechadmin/budget-plus/README.md

 Budget+ is a personal finance app that makes it easy to see your total balance, categorize your transactions, and set budgets so you can save more money.
 It's a simple and easy-to-use app that helps you keep track of your finances and stay on top of your spending.

+The app is built using React, FastAPI, PostgreSQL, and Elasticsearch.
+Elasticsearch is used for categorizing transactions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With